Prostatectomy (Prostate Removal Surgery)

 You can reduce the risk of certain complications by following your treatment plan and:

 Following activity, dietary and lifestyle restrictions and recommendations before surgery and during recovery

 Notifying your doctor immediately of any concerns, such as bleeding, bloody urine, fever, increase in pain, decreased urination, or wound redness, swelling or drainage

 Telling all members of your care team if you have any allergies

 How do I prepare for my prostatectomy?

-You are a very important member of your own healthcare team.
-The steps you take before surgery can significantly improve your outcome after the procedure.
-You can prepare yourself for prostatectomy by:
+You are an important member of your own healthcare team.
+The steps you take before surgery can significantly improve your comfort and outcome.

 Questions to ask your doctor